 Police officers attend a state-certified police academy and 12 weeks of specialized training in conservation and Forest Preserve District ordinances, rules and regulations.
 Other training areas include advanced investigation, evidence, firearms, juveniles, response options and instruction.
 In-service training also keeps staff knowledgeable about legal updates, law-enforcement authority and human rights.
-Civilian personnel handle administrative duties, accreditation, and evidence, property and records managment.
+Civilian personnel handle administrative duties, accreditation, and evidence, property and records management.

 DuPage forest preserves are safe places to play, relax and have fun.
 While visiting your favorite preserve, follow a few tips to additionally ensure your safety.